MARTIMM/HikingCompanion/README.md

 Versions have a letter added: D for debug version and R for a release version.
 When not added it is always a debug version.

+* 2018-11-1, 0.12.0
+  * Show a line from current location to the nearest point on the track to show that the hiker is wandering of track.
+  * On the track list, each track has additional information to show that the track is for walking or biking.
+Also the length of the track is shown in kilometers.

 * 2018-10-24, 0.11.0
   * Theming mechanism in place.
 Themes can be dependent on selected hike.
   * About page filled with content.
 Also depending on selected hike.